Vanity Fair (magazine): Mohamed Al-Fayed lawsuit

-The businessman Mohamed Al-Fayed launched a two-year legal battle with Condé Nast, the publisher of Vanity Fair, due to details of alleged sexual assaults committed by Al-Fayed that were published in Holy War at Harrods, a 1995 Vanity Fair article by Maureen Orth.
+The businessman Mohamed Al-Fayed launched a two-year legal battle with Condé Nast, the publisher of Vanity Fair, due to details of alleged sexual assaults committed by Al-Fayed that were published in "Holy War at Harrods", a 1995 Vanity Fair article by Maureen Orth.
 In December 1997, Al-Fayed dropped the case and provided a settlement.
-The chief executive of Condé Nast UK, Nicholas Coleridge had met Cole in the steam baths of the Bath & Racquets Club in Mayfair in the summer to ensure that neither of them carried covert listening devices.
+The chief executive of Condé Nast UK, Nicholas Coleridge, had met Michael Cole, Al-Fayed's Director of Public Affairs, in the steam baths of the Bath & Racquets Club in Mayfair to ensure that neither of them carried covert listening devices.
 The pair discussed ending the libel battle between their respective employers, but no agreement was then reached.
 Both sides of the dispute paid for their own costs following the ending of the suit.
 No apology was issued by Vanity Fair and none of the text of the article was retracted.

 Roman Polanski lawsuit

 In 2005, Vanity Fair was found liable in a libel lawsuit from film director Roman Polanski due to a 2002 Vanity Fair article that said Polanski had made sexual advances toward a Norwegian model while traveling to the funeral of his wife Sharon Tate.
 The disputed details were included by the writer A. E. Hotchner who credited them to Lewis H. Lapham: the article recounted Lapham's story that at New York restaurant Elaine's in August 1969, Polanski had supposedly boasted he could turn the model into "the next Sharon Tate".

 The trial began on July 18, 2005 in the British courts, which ultimately ruled the alleged scene did not occur on the date given because Polanski did not dine at the restaurant until three weeks later.
 The trial included testimonies from Mia Farrow and others, and the Norwegian former model disputed details.
-The case was notable because for the first time in English legal history, the court permitted Polanski to testify via a video link from his home in France where he was living as a fugitive from U.S. justice.
+The case was notable because for the first time in English legal history, the court permitted Polanski to testify via a video link from his home in France where he was living as a fugitive from US law enforcement.
 Polanski was awarded damages by the High Court in London.
 Vanity Fair's Graydon Carter said "I find it amazing that a man who lives in France can sue a magazine that is published in America in a British courtroom."